rancher/community-catalog/templates/zookeeper/1/README.md

  Zookeeper can now be accessed over the Rancher network.

- Note: When you scale the cluster, zero downtime is not guaranteed..yet..
+ Note: When you scale the cluster, zero downtime is expected...